day50-dev/Streamdown/README.md

 </p>

-Streamdown works with any streaming markdown such as [simonw's llm](https://github.com/simonw/llm) even something basic like curl.
+Streamdown works with any streaming markdown such as [simonw's llm](https://github.com/simonw/llm) or even something basic like curl.

 It supports standard piping and files as arguments like any normal pager and can run as a wrapper so you retain full keyboard interactivity.
 Arrow keys, control, alt, all still work.
 ```bash